ColumPaget/xkeyjoy/README.md

 xkeyjoy is a daemon process that maps input from gamepads via evdev or from mice and keyboards via X11.
 These inputs can be used to launch programs or be mapped to keypresses to control running programs. xkeyjoy can detect which window has current focus, hopefully can figure out which application is running, and can use a unique configuration for that application.
 Currently there is no GUI, all configuration is done via config files.

-For xkeyjoy to detect which application has the current focus that application must either expose it's process id, or its commandline as X11 properties. xkeyjoy first looks for the `_NET_WM_PID` property that contains the process id, and if it gets that it looks the process up in /proc to obtain its full command-line.
+For xkeyjoy to detect which application has the current focus that application must either expose its process id, or its commandline as X11 properties. xkeyjoy first looks for the `_NET_WM_PID` property that contains the process id, and if it gets that it looks the process up in /proc to obtain its full command-line.
 If the application doesn't expose the `_NEW_WM_PID` property, then xkeyjoy checks for the `XA_WM_COMMAND` property that should contain the applications full command-line.
 If that's missing, then xkeyjoy falls back to the `XA_WM_NAME` property, from which it can at least obtain the program's name.
 It will then try to match the program's command-line, or name if that's all it's got, against configuration profiles to select the right one.

 DISCLAIMER